Luke Darcy: Post football career and personal life

 Darcy is married to wife Rebecca and has four children.
 He is also the son of former Footscray ruckman David Darcy.

-In 2008, Darcy became a member of the AFL rules committee while 2011 joined the AFL’s All Australian selection panel filling this role for nine years until 2020.
-Darcy resigned as a All Australian selector to join former club, Western Bulldogs as a director.
+In 2008, Darcy became a member of the AFL rules committee while 2011 joined the AFL's All Australian selection panel filling this role for nine years until 2020.
+Darcy resigned as an All Australian selector to join former club, Western Bulldogs as a director.

-In 2021, Darcy's son Sam Darcy was drafted by the Western Bulldogs at pick number 2 in the 2021 AFL Draft under the Father-son rule.
+In 2021, Darcy's son Sam Darcy was drafted by the Western Bulldogs at pick number 2 in the 2021 AFL draft under the father–son rule.

-Darcy met the Leader of the Opposition Peter Dutton through mutual friends, and became close friends.
+Darcy met the former Leader of the Opposition Peter Dutton through mutual friends, and became close friends.
 He is reported to have introduced him to meditation.

+In June 2023, Darcy was inducted into the Western Bulldogs Hall of Fame.

 Media

 Late in his AFL career, Darcy was an expert commentator for Network Ten, doing this while injured then filling in around his playing commitments.
 Darcy was part of the team full time once his retirement came at the end of 2007.
-His roles expanded on Ten becoming an netball commentator as well as becoming a panellist on AFL panel shows One Week at a Time, Thursday Night Live. and The Fifth Quarter.
+His roles expanded on Ten becoming a netball commentator as well as becoming a panellist on AFL panel shows One Week at a Time, Thursday Night Live. and The Fifth Quarter.

 Darcy also joined radio station Triple M in Melbourne to provide match commentary for its Australian rules football coverage on Friday nights.
 He co-hosted Triple M Melbourne's The Hot Breakfast with fellow AFL personality Eddie McGuire until November 2020.

-Following the 2011 season, Network Ten lost the rights to broadcast Australian rules football matches.
-Darcy joined the Seven Network AFL coverage.
-He mainly commentates on the stations Saturday Night games while maintaining his work at Triple M on Friday Nights.
+Following the 2011 season, Network Ten lost the rights to broadcast Australian rules football matches; he subsequently joined the Seven Network as part of its expanded AFL coverage.
+He mainly commentates on the station's Saturday night coverage while maintaining his work at Triple M on Friday nights.

 In 2014, Darcy became the new host of Seven's AFL chat show Talking Footy.
 Darcy has also been a fill in sport presenter on Seven News Melbourne and has served as a tennis commentator for Seven, covering the 2014 Brisbane International.

 In February 2019, Darcy was announced as co-host of the Seven Network's lifestyle program, House of Wellness alongside Jo Stanley, Rachael Finch, Luke Hines and Jacqui Felgate.

 Darcy hosted Seven's coverage of the 2020 Tokyo Olympics alongside Johanna Griggs.